quinn0823/apple-siri-voice-navigation/README.md

 # Apple Siri Voice Navigation

 Here is the text used by Apple Siri Voice Navigation.
-You can modify the file and create a pull request if you find something wrong.
+You can edit the json file and create a pull request if you find something wrong.

 ## Releases
 - [Apple Siri Voice Navigation for ETS2](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712)